mklekowiecki/PottMaster/.kilocode/rules/memory-bank/user-stories.md

 **Description**: As a user working in the basement, I want to have access to all application functions without reception.

 **Acceptance Criteria**:
-1. ✅ All queries are directed to SQLite via SQLDelight
+1. ✅ All queries are directed to SQLite via SQLite-net-pcl
 2. ✅ Application does not block the UI due to lack of network

 **Technical Notes**: